Copyright (c) 2016 by Mike Jarvis and the other collaborators on GitHub at

 def _check_chipnum(self, chipnum): chipnums = list(self.wcs.keys()) if chipnum is None: if len(chipnums) == 1: chipnum = chipnums[0] else: raise ValueError("chipnum is required.
 Must be one of %s", str(chipnums)) elif chipnum not in chipnums: raise ValueError("Invalid chipnum.
 Must be one of %s", str(chipnums)) return chipnum

-[docs] def interpolateStarList(self, stars): """Update the stars to have the current interpolated fit parameters according to the current PSF model. :param stars: List of Star instances to update. :returns: List of Star instances with their fit parameters updated. """ return [self.interpolateStar(star) for star in stars]
+[docs] def interpolateStarList(self, stars, inplace=False): """Update the stars to have the current interpolated fit parameters according to the current PSF model. :param stars: List of Star instances to update. :param inplace: Whether to update the parameters in place, in which case the returned stars are the same objects as the input stars. [default: False] :returns: List of Star instances with their fit parameters updated. """ return [self.interpolateStar(star, inplace=inplace) for star in stars]

-[docs] def interpolateStar(self, star): """Update the star to have the current interpolated fit parameters according to the current PSF model. :param star: Star instance to update. :returns: Star instance with its fit parameters updated. """ raise NotImplementedError("Derived classes must define the interpolateStar function")
+[docs] def interpolateStar(self, star, inplace=False): """Update the star to have the current interpolated fit parameters according to the current PSF model. :param star: Star instance to update. :param inplace: Whether to update the parameters in place, in which case the returned star is the same object as the input star. [default: False] :returns: Star instance with its fit parameters updated. """ raise NotImplementedError("Derived classes must define the interpolateStar function")

-def _drawStar(self, star, copy_image=True, center=None): # Derived classes may choose to override any of the above functions # But they have to at least override this one and interpolateStar to implement # their actual PSF model. raise NotImplementedError("Derived classes must define the _drawStar function") def _getProfile(self, star): raise NotImplementedError("Derived classes must define the _getProfile function")
+def _drawStar(self, star): # Derived classes may choose to override any of the above functions # But they have to at least override this one and interpolateStar to implement # their actual PSF model. raise NotImplementedError("Derived classes must define the _drawStar function") def _getProfile(self, star): prof, method = self._getRawProfile(star) prof = prof.shift(star.fit.center) * star.fit.flux return prof, method def _getRawProfile(self, star): raise NotImplementedError("Derived classes must define the _getRawProfile function")

 # Make a global function, piff.read, as an alias for piff.PSF.read, since that's the main thing # users will want to do as their starting point for using a piff file. def read(file_name, logger=None): """Read a Piff PSF object from a file. .. note:: The returned PSF instance will have an attribute piff_version, which indicates the version of Piff that was used to create the file.
 (If it was written with Piff version >= 1.3.0.) :param file_name: The name of the file to read. :param logger: A logger object for logging debug info. [default: None] :returns: a piff.PSF instance """ return PSF.read(file_name, logger=logger)